Our services

 Learn about our services

-• One-on-one therapy provides tailored support in a safe and controlled environment, helping individuals address challenges, build self-awareness, and strengthen capacity to engage in meaningful activities.
+One-on-one therapy provides tailored support, helping individuals explore challenges, build self-awareness, and strengthen capacity to engage in meaningful activities.
 Thereby supporting individuals to thrive.

-We collaborate with participants, their carers, and support networks to foster understanding and provide access to relevant accommodations.
+We collaborate with participants, their carers and support networks to foster understanding and access to relevant accommodations.

 Our approach focuses on supporting individuals and families with:

-Crucially, we ensure individuals have access to appropriate supports to navigate this process, given we need to understand and meet everyone at their appropriate developmental level.
-Some will have considerable capacity to participate in this process with limited support, others will require considerable support.
+Crucially, we ensure individuals have access to appropriate supports to navigate this process, given we need to understand and meet everyone at their developmental level.

 Individual sessions can be facilitated by our Occupational Therapist, or planned and supervised by our Occupational Therapist and delivered by our Allied Health Assistant.